- Available Horses

 The applicant will also undergo an initial riding or handling assessment and will need to wear appropriate clothing for this part of the visit.

-Before the horse, pony, donkey or mule is moved to its new home a basic vetting will be carried out.
+Before the horse, pony, donkey or mule is moved to its new home a basic health check will be carried out.

 Arrangements are made to move the equine to his/her new home.
-It is desirable for the fosterer to then arrange transport for the equine as Bransby Horses has limited time and resources.
+We ask that the fosterer arranges transport for the equine, as Bransby Horses has limited time and resources.